 Be sure to check out the local markets and artisan shops for Albanian jewelry.
 It can be perfect if you’re looking for unique Albania gifts or souvenirs.

 Homemade wooden souvenirs

-While in Albania, you would find a lot of homemade items, from pupas and ceramics to wooden souvenirs.
+While in Albania, you will find a lot of homemade items, from pupas and ceramics to wooden souvenirs.
 These come in various sizes and designs.

-From plates, pots, vases to traditional Albanian items or even sculptures of Skanderberg, you would find a lot of these in bazaars of Tirana or Korca.
+From plates, pots, and vases to traditional Albanian items or even sculptures of Skanderberg, you can find a variety of items in the in bazaars of Tirana or Korca.

 Every city or village in Albania has a unique history and culture to offer.
 The items in this article are just some of the representative elements of Albania’s vibrant culture and history.